Akarika Dawn

 Dawn played college football for the University of Colorado Buffaloes as a linebacker.
 He later had a brief stint with the Austin Wranglers of the Arena Football League (AFL) and then tried his hand at rugby league, playing for the Jacksonville Axemen in Jacksonville, Florida and then the Burleigh Bears in Australia.
 Since 2010 he has played for Jacksonville and has played for both the United States and Canada.

 Early life and college career

 Dawn was born in Houston, Texas.
 He attended Kempner High School in nearby Sugar Land, Texas, where he played high school football.
 In 2002, he enrolled at the University of Colorado at Boulder, where he committed to play for the Colorado Buffaloes football team.
-He played inside linebacker for the Buffaloes from 2002–2005.
+He played inside linebacker for the Buffaloes from 2002 to 2005.
 In his senior year he appeared in all twelve games, including two starts; he finished his career with 180 tackles (120 solo), 73rd in school history.
 He graduated in 2006 with a major in Black Studies and Ethnic Studies.